 The application is typically due a couple months before the training.
 Applications are accepted by email, mail, in-person.
-We're no longer accepting applications for the 2016 class.

 When do I find out if I have been selected to participate in the program?Candidates are notified of their status around 6 weeks before class starts.